This shrimp pesto pasta comes together in minutes and can be enjoyed hot or cold! Simple ingredients and perfect for a fast and fresh dinner.

 Why this recipe works

-- Quick and easy.
-All of the components of this pasta dish take a couple of minutes to cook.
+• Quick and easy.
+All of the components of this pasta dish take only a few minutes to cook, and you can use any pasta you like!
+It also works VERY well with leftover cooked pasta.

-- Perfect for meal prep.
-Make a big batch of this shrimp pesto pasta, divide it into portions, and have a delicious lunch or dinner ready for the entire week.
+• Perfect for meal prep.
+Make a big batch of this shrimp pasta, divide it into portions, and have a delicious lunch or dinner ready for the entire week.

-- Any pasta works.
+• Any pasta works.
 From wheat pasta varieties to chickpea and lentil pasta, you have a wide range of options to choose from.
+You can even use lower carb swaps like spaghetti squash.

-- Enjoy it hot or cold.
-Similar to linguine with clams sauce, while we prefer this dish hot with a sprinkle of parmesan, cold leftovers work well as a pasta salad.
+• Enjoy it hot or cold.
+While I prefer this dish hot with a sprinkle of grated parmesan cheese, cold leftovers work well, too.

 What I love about this recipe is just how flavorful and fancy it takes.
 The combination of pesto, shrimp, and the addition of chorizo takes it to another level.